-These areas were determined by a review of data available that indicated the concentration of the volume of complaints received during the period covered.
-PBD will continue to re-assess this case distribution to adjust areas as warranted.
+These areas were determined by a review of data available that indicated the concentration of the volume of complaints received.
+PBD will continue to re-assess this distribution of cases to adjust these areas as appropriate.

 PBD has a range of tools for code enforcement, including registration of foreclosed properties and investor-owned properties.
-PBD employs Courtesy Notices for minor blight and has adopted the same approach for nuisance noise abatement.
+As mentioned previously, PBD employs Courtesy Notices for minor blight and has adopted the same approach for nuisance noise abatement.
 These allow an offender to self-abate the violation within a specific deadline.
 The Notice of Violation (NOV) is the most common starting point for all violations.
 Building maintenance issues may involve a large amount of investigation and research, as well as guidance from the City Attorney to confirm PBD options under a range of enforcement cases.
 The City Attorney is an essential partner in the successful enforcement and resolution of violations.

-If the case does not constitute an imminent hazard, PBD allows corrective action to be taken, without the assessment of fees, for a 30-day plus five-day period for mail, from the date of the NOV.
+If the case does not constitute an imminent hazard, PBD allows corrective action to be taken, without the assessment of fees, for a 30-day, plus five days period for mail, from the date of the NOV.
 For persistent non-compliance, PBD initiates and continue to apply fines until abatement of the violations is achieved.
 PBD will record the NOV with the County to alert potential interested parties to the existing violations.
-Properties that contain substandard conditions as defined by OMC 15.08.340 will escalate our action towards an Order to Abate and further, to a Declaration of Substandard and Public Nuisance.
+Properties that contain substandard conditions as defined by the Oakland Municipal Code (OMC) 15.08.340 will escalate PBD action towards an Order to Abate and further to a Declaration of Substandard and Public Nuisance.
 These actions carry heavy assessments and consequences.
 They may be addressed through compliance plans and may entail temporary or permanent relocation.

-Receivers of our NOVs are always given the right to Appeal the violations.
-Such appeal must be filed within 21 days from the issuance of the NOV.
-In Quarter 3, six appeals were filed.
-Two were resolved, one withdrawn, two were partially denied and one is pending.
+Receivers of PBD NOVs are always given the right to Appeal the violations.
+Such appeals must be filed within 21 days from the issuance of the NOV.
+In Quarter 4, there were 13 appeals filed.
+One was withdrawn, one was filed in error, one resolved, one was denied, and nine are pending.
+Quarter 1 pending case was resolved, in Quarter 2 pending are resolved and in Quarter 3 there is one pending case.
 Appeals that are denied administratively are given an opportunity to be heard before an impartial, third-party Hearing Officer.